suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 Saved as: shellcode.bin
 ```

-Setting up a listener which will serve the DLL to be loaded and the shellcode :
+Encryping the shellcode and setting up a listener which will serve the files that we need to load on the target machine :

 ![img2](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/main/assets/images/post2/img2.png)